Alpinista: 2021: four-year-old season

 Alpinista was then sent to Germany to contest the Group 1 Grosser Preis von Berlin over 2400 metres at Hoppegarten on 8 August 2021 when she attempted to emulate grand-dam Albanova who won the race in 2004.
 With Morris in the saddle she started the 3.8/1 third choice in the betting behind Torquator Tasso and Walton Street (Dubai City of Gold) in an eight-runner field which also included Sunny Queen (Grosser Preis von Bayern), Kaspar (Grosser Preis der Badischen Wirtschaft) and Nerium (Gerling-Preis).
 She settled in fourth place as Walton Street set the pace from Kaspar and Torquator Tasso before moving up on the outside on the final turn.
 Alpinista ran down Walton Street 200 metres from the finish, opened up a clear advantage and won by two and three quarter lengths and a length from Torquator Tasso and Walton Street.
-Mark Prescott, commenting from his home in Newmarket, said "This was the aim and it's not often these things go according to plan is it?
+Prescott, commenting from his home in Newmarket, said "This was the aim and it's not often these things go according to plan is it?
 I never get tired of winning any race—aren't I lucky?
 She stays, doesn't she?
 She just got stronger the further she went."
 The form of the race was subsequently franked as Torquator Tasso and Walton Street won the Prix de l'Arc de Triomphe and the Canadian International Stakes respectively.

 On 26 September Alpinista returned to Germany and again attempted to follow in the hoofprints of Albanova when she contested the Preis von Europa over 2400 metres at Cologne and started the 1.1/1 favourite.
 Her seven opponents included Sisfahan (Deutsches Derby), Northern Ruler (Prix du Lys), Kaspar, Sunny Queen and Nerium.
 With Morris in the saddle as usual, she tracked the leaders on the outside as Nerium set the pace before making a forward move entering the straight.
 She overhauled the leader 200 metres from the finish and won by one and a quarter lengths from Nerium, with Sisfahan in third.
-Butler commented "It’s great – she’s done everything we’ve asked of her this year...
-So we’re very, very lucky to have her...
-The main thing is to get her back home and make sure she’s OK...
-With these fillies, you’ve just got to make sure they’re in good form and they’re healthy – and when they are, they can do things like this."
+Butler commented "It's great – she's done everything we've asked of her this year...
+So we're very, very lucky to have her...
+The main thing is to get her back home and make sure she's OK...
+With these fillies, you've just got to make sure they're in good form and they're healthy – and when they are, they can do things like this."